EXPLAINER: Rituals play role in creating Italian government - KTVZ

 But the process can take weeks, even months, especially if a new government’s formation is prompted by the premature demise of Parliament.
 That’s the case now.

-On Thursday, when newly elected lawmakers take their seats, the process of giving the country a new government can formally begin.
+On Thursday, when newly elected lawmakers take their seats, the process of giving the country a new government formally began.

 Giorgia Meloni, who scored a solid victory in the Sept.
 25 election, is well-positioned to become the first far-right leader of an Italian government since the end of World War II and the first female premier.